KCCG/ClinSV/README.md

 Please refer to the [manuscript](https://doi.org/10.1186/s13073-021-00841-x) for further details.

-# ClinSV version 1.0
+# ClinSV version 1.0.1
-This repository contains the source code and Docker files required to run ClinSV version 1.0.
-Version 1.0 only supports GRCh38 as the reference genome used.
-Please refer to release v0.9 to use with ClinSV with reference genome GRCh37 decoy (hs37d5)
+This repository contains the source code and Docker files required to run ClinSV version 1.0.1 Version 1.0.1 only supports GRCh38 as the reference genome.
+Please refer to release v0.9 to use ClinSV with reference genome GRCh37 decoy (hs37d5).
+A future version 1.1 will allow any reference genome to be used.

 ## Download